A detailed exploration of the cultural and architectural contributions of the Mughal Empire to Indian heritage.

 Jahangir and Shah Jahan introduced the pietra dura decoration technique, seen in structures like the Taj Mahal and Moti Masjid.

-Mughal architectural traditions persisted into the 18th and early 19th centuries, influencing local kingdoms and structures like the Golden Temple in Amritsar.
+Mughal architectural traditions persisted into the 18th century and early 19th century, influencing local kingdoms and structures like the Golden Temple in Amritsar.